 This bill proposes an amendment to the Code of West Virginia, specifically 11A-1-3, to allow for the payment of real property taxes on a quarterly basis instead of the current twice-a-year schedule.
-The amendment includes the insertion of new language that specifies the payment structure for both biannual and quarterly tax payments.
-For biannual payments, the first installment is due on September 1 and the second on March 1, with specific penalties for late payments.
-For quarterly payments, the Department of Tax and Revenue will establish due dates, and taxpayers will receive quarterly bills as reminders.
+The amendment includes the insertion of new language that specifies taxes can be paid in four installments, with the first two installments due on September 1 and March 1, respectively.
+Additionally, the bill outlines that quarterly payments will have specific due dates established by the Department of Tax and Revenue, and taxpayers will receive quarterly bills as reminders.
+A discount of two and one-half percent will be available for payments made on or before the due date.

 Statutes affected: Introduced Version: 11A-1-3